We are here to help you plan, prepare, respond, and report on anything that comes your way. Let us show you how!

 The quick answer: No.

-Thorough incident response planning and management will help a team and business get through an breach more efficiently, but in the context of the CCPA, it doesn’t mean a business won’t be subject to fines, paying damages, and/or compensating affected Californian consumers.
+Thorough incident response planning and management will help a team and business get through a breach more efficiently, but in the context of the CCPA, it doesn’t mean a business won’t be subject to fines, paying damages, and/or compensating affected Californian consumers.

 This fact shouldn’t put a halt to your business’ preparedness efforts.
 Having a plan to follow will reduce your business’ vulnerability.
 Plans make responses more efficient and guided, and close the downtime gaps packaged with crises.

-Another pillar of the preparedness and mitigation is business continuity planning.
+Another pillar of preparedness and mitigation is business continuity planning.
 Tally the processes that ensure your business secures personal consumer information and maintains it.
 Protect the procedures that also play a role in your business’ CCPA compliance efforts, i.e., consumer requests to view and enact controls on their gathered data.

 If something were to compromise any of these processes, your business can fall back on a business continuity plan (BCP) to get it back up and running.
 The same benefit of incident response planning — reducing the vulnerability and likelihood of your business mishandling consumer information — comes through in implementing business continuity plans.